ekernf01/perturbation_data/README.md

 This is a collection of uniformly formatted perturbation datasets, accompanied by the code used to acquire and clean the data.
 This part of our [benchmarking project](https://github.com/ekernf01/perturbation_benchmarking).

-### Usage
+### Installation and usage

-For a Python API, consult the [companion package](https://github.com/ekernf01/load_perturbations).
+The expression data themselves are too big to put on GitHub, but they are on Zenodo (DOI: 10.5281/zenodo.8071809).
+Simply download them to any permanent location and point our [data loader package](https://github.com/ekernf01/load_perturbations) to the "perturbations" subfolder using `load_perturbations.set_data_path("path/to/perturbation_data/perturbations")`.
 There is no R API but you could probably use this collection from R without too much hassle; see format details below.

-### Installation

-The expression data themselves are too big to put on GitHub, but they are on Zenodo (DOI: 10.5281/zenodo.8071809).

 ### About the datasets